Writing a custom Action 1

 Actions are at the core of Adventure Creator.
 An Action is designed to perform a specific task, and Actions chained together in an ActionList can form Cutscenes, Interactions, and any logic sequence in a game.

-In this tutorial, we'll write an Action that can enable or disable gravity to any GameObject's Rigidbody component.
+In this tutorial, we'll write an Action that can adjust a Light component's Intensity value.
 Note that this tutorial is not a guide to scripting: just one on writing custom code that can be used by Adventure Creator.

 Each Action is contained within it's own script file.
 Rather than writing a new script from scratch, we can use the included template file as a basis.
 Within your asset folder, look for the script ActionTemplate.cs, found in AdventureCreator / Scripts / ActionList.